 COVID19 creates common symptoms like fever, cough, tiredness, or difficulty breathing.
 But in severe cases can cause pneumonia, chest pain or pressure, shortness of breath, loss of speech or movement, and kidney failure.
 People of any age, even children, can catch COVID-19.
 But it most commonly affects middle-aged and older adults with other pre-existent medical conditions, for example, heart disease, diabetes, or asthma.

-The human coronaviruses transmission mode is person-to-person contact through respiratory water droplets generated by breathing, sneezing, coughing, singing etc, as well as contact with high touch areas.
+The human coronavirus transmission mode is person-to-person contact through respiratory water droplets generated by breathing, sneezing, coughing, singing etc, as well as contact with high touch areas.
 Touching of eyes, mouth or nose, can also contribute to the spreading of the virus.

 Remaining airborne longer than suspected

-So, it’s clear that social distancing, good ventilation, hand hygiene, and surface cleaning are crucial to prevent cross–contamination from these droplets and aerosol.
+So, it’s clear that social distancing, good ventilation, hand hygiene, and surface cleaning are crucial to prevent cross–contamination from these droplets and aerosols.
 But how can building managers offer their staff or users a safe indoor environment?
 Monitoring indoor air quality and making the proper adjustments to optimize it is very important to prevent the risk of viral transmission.

 Humidity levels range between 40%-60%